 The elderly take a lot of pills compared to younger folks.
 The elderly also have high rates of insomnia.
-Secondary insomnia is common in seniors - where the insomnia is a symptom of other health problems (more common in the elderly) and side effects of drugs the patients may be taking for other reasons.
+Secondary insomnia is common in seniors - where the insomnia is a symptom of other health problems (more common in the elderly) or a side effect of drugs the patients may be taking for other reasons.

-Although we recommend avoiding medication for insomnia if possible, it is a viable treatment option with your doctor’s approval, and many older people end up taking sleep aids on a regular or semi-regular basis.
+Although we recommend avoiding medication for insomnia if possible, it is a viable treatment option with your doctor’s approval, and an estimated 20% of older Americans end up taking sleep aids on a regular or semi-regular basis.

 Prescription insomnia medications are often habit-forming.
 Their addictivity varies from person to person, so it pays to err of the safe side and watch yourself.
 Further, taking more than one drug – prescription and/or over-the-counter – is a concern in people of all ages, but of particular concern for the elderly because they tend to take more medication than younger people.
 Make sure your doctor knows all the drugs you take.

-The new drug ramelteon mimics melatonin in the body and reports are that it is especially good for seniors.
-Melatonin is an important hormone in the regulation of the circadian cycle.
+The drug ramelteon mimics melatonin in the body and reports are that it is especially good for seniors.
 Ramelteon’s success in elderly patients may point to the etiology of primary insomnia in old people – that their bodies lose the ability to respond to circadian cues and sync the melatonin cycle with the environment.
 In any case, ramelteon is also reported to be a particularly mild drug and not cause excessive sleep inertia in the morning.
 Of course, drugs affect people in different ways, but you may wish to ask the doctor about ramelteon.

 Another major classification of medicines is the benzodiazepines, which are sold under the names librium, valium, and dalmane, among others.
 These drugs are used for many mental conditions, including anxiety and insomnia.
 Doctors are sometimes reluctant to prescribe these to seniors as older people cannot metabolize and breakdown drugs as efficiently as younger people.
 The drugs may work fine, but they might not wear off the next day.
 The medical literature says these drugs are not “well tolerated” by the elderly.
 A systematic meta-review and analysis concluded that benzodiazepine hypnotics had an unfavorable risk to benefit ratio.
 Old people tend to fall more often when they are taking sleeping drugs.